You can find more information about Ticino in our article Hiking in Ticino with 30 mountain railroads.

 - fixed at an altitude of 696 m

-A general map shows the surroundings of the bridge.
 The best way to reach the bridge is by cable car from Monte Carasso to Curzùtt.
 It is advisable to purchase the cable car tickets in advance, as this is a very popular destination.
-Curzùtt is a pretty traditional and historically preserved village center
+Curzùtt is a pretty traditional and historically preserved village center.

 The Brissago Islands are two islands in the Swiss part of Lake Maggiore.
 Because of the subtropical climate prevailing there, plants grow here that do not otherwise occur in these latitudes.
 Palm trees also thrive magnificently.
 Therefore, a botanical garden was established on the larger of the two islands as early as the end of the 19th century.
 In the 20th century, a villa with an orangery and Roman baths was also built here.
 Since 1949 the islands have been owned by the Canton of Ticino and several municipalities.
 They have been open to the public since then.
 The islands are located near Brissago and Ascona.